NDecision/Banzai/README.md

 ##Banzai!! - Your Simple Pipeline Solution

-Banzai is an easy .Net pipeline solution that contains composable nodes for construcing simple and complex pipelines.
+Banzai is an easy .Net pipeline solution that contains composable nodes for constructing simple and complex pipelines.
 Yes, there is TPL Dataflow and it's really cool, but I was looking for something easy that solved the 80% case of simple asynchronous pipelines in my business applications.

 ##Basic Construction
 Flows are composed from nodes, of which there are a few types.
 All flows accept a Subject Type (T).
 This the type of the subject that is acted upon by the workflow.
 All methods that are either overridden or provided via a function accept an ExecutionContext.
-All node executions return a NodeResult.
+All node executions return a [NodeResult](#noderesult).

 ###Basic Nodes
 These are the nodes that actually contain functions that run against the subject of the pipeline.